dion-ricky/dionricky-blog/_posts/2022-01-27-ecommerce-reviews-sentiment-analysis.md

 Data fetching is executed periodically using workflow executor, Airflow; here's an instruction on how to [setup Airflow in Docker][airflow-in-docker].

 The oldest review dated back to 2015.
-But the majority of the data is coming from 2021.
+But the majority of the data are coming from 2021.
 The total row count from the oldest until the latest fetched by the time writing this is roughly 2.7 million reviews.
-The image below shows the scraped review distribution by year.
+The image below shows the scraped reviews distribution by year.

 ![Scraped Reviews Distribution by Year](https://storage.googleapis.com/dionricky-blog/2022-01-27-ecommerce-reviews-sentiment-analysis/year_review_count.png)
 <br>*Figure 2.1.1 Scraped Reviews Distribution by Year*